nandorojo/solito/example-monorepos/with-tailwind/readme.md

 NativeWind turns `className` strings into cached `StyleSheet.create` objects at build time, avoiding the [slow string parsing problem](https://twitter.com/terrysahaidak/status/1470735820915150850?s=20&t=w9VUPwiTFxBkRBHWTtDz1g) of libraries like `styled-components/native`.

 Keep in mind that the Babel plugin will get used on iOS/Android only; on Web, we don't need the plugin since we are using `className`.

+### Web

+On Web, NativeWind uses Next.js' `PostCSS` feature to output CSS StyleSheets.

+Which means that **on Web, you're using CSS class names.**

+Yes, that's right.
+We aren't parsing className strings into objects for React Native Web to use.
+Instead, we're actually forwarding CSS classnames to the DOM.
+That means you can get responsive styles, dark mode support, & pseudo-selectors _with server-side rendering support_.

+This is finally possible with the release of React Native Web 0.18.

+As a result, using NativeWind with React Native doesn't have significant overhead compared to plain old Tailwind CSS in a regular React app.

+If you're planning on making a website with Tailwind, why not use Solito with NativeWind?
+After all, you're I'm getting pure CSS outputs anyway.
+Plus, you now have all the building blocks to share your code between your app and website.

 ### Bringing it together